Gares95/Streaming-Event-Pipeline_Apache-Kafka/README.md

 - Python 3.7
 - A minimum of 16gb+ RAM and a 4-core CPU on your computer to execute the simulation

-You will also need to install some python modules to use kafka and faust.
-You can use: `pip install -r requirements.txt` to install these requirements that are located in the  *consumer* and the *producer* folders.
+You will also need to install some python modules to use Kafka and Faust.
+You can use: `pip install -r requirements.txt` to install these requirements which are located in the  *consumer* and the *producer* folders.

 ## Running the simulation
 **Note: You must allocate at least 4gb RAM to your Docker-Compose environment to run locally**